Thirupalkadal Sreekrishnaswamy Temple

 Thirupalkadal Sreekrishna Temple (Thiruparkadal Sreekrishnaswamy Temple) is one of the oldest Hindu temples dedicated to the Hindu God Vishnu (worshipped as Krishna), located in the village Keezhperoor, Chirayinkeezhu Taluk, Thiruvananthapuram in Kerala, India.
-The central icon is a four-armed standing Vishnu carrying the conch Panchajanya (Turbinella pyrum), the discus Sudarshana Chakra, the mace Kaumodaki and a butter with a holy basil garland.
+The central icon is a four-armed standing Vishnu carrying the conch Panchajanya (Turbinella pyrum), the discus Sudarshana Chakra, the mace Kaumodaki and a lotus with a holy basil garland.
 The principal deity, Krishna (Thirupalkadal Bhattarakar) was the family deity of Ay dynasty.
 It is believed that Kulashekhara Alvar, considered the seventh in the line of the twelve Alvars, renovated this temple.
 While it is not mentioned in the 108 Divya Desams, it does find mentioned in the list of Abhimana Kshethrams, as well as in many texts and legends.
 The history of this temple is closely intertwined with the Cheras' and Cholas' Empires and the Kingdoms of Venad and Travancore.

 History

 Thirupalkadal Sreekrishnaswamy temple is known as Adikulakovil of Ay kingdom.
 The temple was constructed by the Ay Kingdom (Kupaka), who were ruling the place with their capital at Keezhperoor, during the only recorded Sangam period.
 This family was later known as Venad, and then 'Thiruvadi', 'Thiruvithamkur' and eventually Travancore.
 The temple was renovated in 9th century CE by the Venad King Vallabhan Kotha of Keezhperoor Illam.
 The Keezhperoor Swaroopam was formed by the merger of the Chera dynasty based at Mahodayapuram with the Ays of Vizhinjam.